ucsb-csw8/w23-project/step06.md

 rice bowl,400,14.9,no,3
 margherita,800,18.9,no,2
 ```
-You can also open .csv files with Microsoft Excel (if you have that program - don't worry about it if you don't).
+You can also open .csv files with Microsoft Excel, Open Limbre, or Numbers (if you have such program - let us know if you don't).
 You would see something like this:

 |       name | calories | price | is_vegetarian | spicy_level |